Pet AnimalsCat Breeds

 History

-In 1997, TICA officially recognized the Nebelung as our own breed.
-We were also recognized by other major world cat registries including the World Cat Federation and the American Cat Fanciers Association.
+TICA officially granted recognition to the Nebelung breed in 1997, a milestone echoed by other major world cat registries, including the World Cat Federation and the American Cat Fanciers Association.

 Appearance